Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 ## 1. AAPL_postman_collection.ipynb
-The first one is used when we want to use Alpha Vantage package which directly fetches the desired data from Alpha Vantage (API KEY MAYBE REQUIRED).
-We just have to change the parameters while calling the class, functions, methods to "GOOGL" or "AAPL".
+The first one is used when we want to use Alpha Vantage package which directly fetches the desired data from Alpha Vantage (API KEY maybe required but we can still get the data we want without it).
+We just have to change the parameters while calling the classes, functions, methods to "GOOGL" or "AAPL".

 ## 2. AAPL_postman_collection.ipynb
 The second and third files work based on the JSON, CSV files in